githubEdit

 circle-info

-After importing a secret, you must set the value attribute in your configuration since secret values are not returned by the API (they are masked).
+After importing a secret, you must set the value attribute in your configuration since secret values are not returned by the API.

 spiceai_member